exasol/advanced-analytics-framework/doc/user_guide/user_guide.md

   * The _Continue_ object contains the query list that will be executed before the next iteration and whose results are used as input for the next iteration.
 * `handle_query_result()`: This method is called at the following iterations to handle the result of the queries of the previous iteration.

+### Building a Custom Extension

+* Create a python package that depends on the python package of the AAF and that implements the query handler of the custom algorithm and its factory class.
+* Create an associated SLC which has the python package installed.
+GitHub repository [python-extension-common](https://github.com/exasol/python-extension-common/) provides more detailed documentation and automation.
+* Leave out entry `udf` from the json input to use the default UDF.
+* Values `<CLASS_MODULE>` and `<CLASS_NAME>` must reflect the _module_ and _class name_ of the `QueryHandler` implemented in the custom SLC.

+### Concrete Example Using an Adhoc Implementation Within the UDF

-Here is an example class definition using an adhoc implementation within the UDF.
-The example uses the module `builtins` and dynamically adds ExampleQueryHandler and ExampleQueryHandlerFactory to it.
+The example uses the module `builtins` and dynamically adds `ExampleQueryHandler` and `ExampleQueryHandlerFactory` to it.

 ```python
 --/